Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Rashba spin-orbit coupling

+We now move on to the inter-atomic SOC.
+The Rashba SOC will be one of the most famous forms of such SOC.
+We can include the Rashba SOC into the theoretical framework through the single-electron Hamiltonian [see Eq.~\eqref{H_single}].
+We can effectively regard that the single-electron Hamiltonian $H_1$ contains the Rashba SOC, namely

-\textit{Rashba spin-orbit coupling.---} We can effectively regard that the single-electron Hamiltonian $\hat{H}_1$ contains the Rashba SOC, namely, $-\alpha_{\mathrm{R}}(\bm{\sigma}\times\bm{k})\cdot\bm{e}(\bm{r})$, where $\bm{k}$ is the wavevector of the electron in the crystal and $\bm{e}(\bm{r})=\bm{E}(\bm{r})/|\bm{E}(\bm{r})|$ is the unit vector parallel to the electric field $\bm{E}(\bm{r})$.
+where $\bm{p}$ is the momentum of the electron in the crystal and $\bm{e}(\bm{r})=\bm{E}(\bm{r})/|\bm{E}(\bm{r})|$ is the unit vector parallel to the electric field $\bm{E}(\bm{r})$.
 We can deem $\bm{E}(\bm{r})$ the external electric field, a surface electric field for thin-film materials~\cite{Min_Rashba_2006,Min_Rashba_2006,Caviglia_Rashba_2010}, or an interfacial electric field for field-effect transistors~\cite{Bisri2017,ueno_iwasa_edlt_jpsj}.
-The coefficient $\alpha_R$ is proportional to $|\bm{E}(\bm{r})|$.
-The Rashba SOC affects the single-electron Hamiltonian and turns into spin-flipping hoppings and eventually into the DMI.
+The coefficient $\alpha_{\rm R}$ is proportional to the strength of the local electric field:

+The Rashba SOC affects the single-electron Hamiltonian and gives spin-flipping hoppings and eventually into the DMI.